Walking Tour of Historic Gretna

 Next visit the Gretna Historical Society Museum with its unique history and displays, like the David Crocket Fire House, the oldest continuous active volunteer fire company in the United States which features an 1876 horse drawn steam pumper.
 See the blacksmithing demonstrations at the Gretna Green Blacksmith Shop as well as the furnished period Kitty Strele Creole Cottage c.1845.
 Reception center is in the William D. White House c.
 1840.

 Walk over the levee and see the newly constructed riverfront amphitheater designed for concerts with seating for 650 and excess crowds 2 to 3 times larger.
 Witness nature's grandeur, the magnificent Mississippi River, New Orleans skyline, Mississippi River Bridge, and passing ocean-going ships as a back drop to the musical stage.
-This is also the site of the Gretna Ferry landing, operating daily, connecting Gretna to Canal Street in downtown New Orleans.

 New Orleans’ Playful Neighbor